Vegetable Beef Barley Soup Recipe

 Why This Recipe Works

 This beef barley soup is something you can make in hardly any time at all, and it tastes like you’ve been cooking all day.
-It really is so easy, but everyone will think it’s made completely from scratch.
+It’s easy to put together with simple ingredients, but the slow simmer brings everything together so it tastes rich and homemade.

 beef barley soup recipe ingredients